openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

 ``

 **Internal components** are the smaller components which contain html, css or some logic.
 They follow the Single Responsibility Principle and are passed data through props.
-We can Higher Order Components and proxy props around smaller components to give some additional properties or modify some existing properties.
+We can also use Higher Order Components and proxy props around smaller components to give some additional properties or modify some existing properties.
 An example of this can be creating MyCustomAnimatedLogoWidget component using SiteLogo component.

 ``